arindas/arindas.github.io/content/blog/tfug-ml-mq-infer.md

 ### Primary distinction between synchronous and asynchronous request processing

-- Sychronous model: Requests are delivered to the server as soon as they arrive.
+- Synchronous model: Requests are delivered to the server as soon as they arrive.
 If the server has enough resources to handle the requests, they are processed.
 Otherwise they are either delayed or dropped.
 - Asynchronous model: Requests are buffered as soon as they arrive.
 Then the